mulesoftcoe/boilerplate_ui/README.md

 ![Verify Build Workflow](https://github.com/Apicurio/apicurio-studio/workflows/Verify%20Build%20Workflow/badge.svg)

-# The apicurio-studio project (Open Source API Design Studio)
+# The mule-boilerplate-studio project (Open Source API Design Studio)

 ## Summary

-This is the official Git repository for the apicurio studio project:  http://www.apicur.io/

-The apicurio studio project is a standalone API design studio that can be used to create new or edit existing API designs (using the OpenAPI specification).
+The mule-boilerplate-studio studio project is a standalone API design studio that can be used to create new or edit existing API designs (using the OpenAPI specification).

 ## Get the code